felixschndr/quaestor/README.md

 ## Future changes

 There is [a doc](docs/ideas_for_the_future.md) in which I add ideas I might want to implement in the future.
-If you think anything is missing feel free to open an issue/PR.
+If you think anything is missing, feel free to open an issue/PR.